matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 `pattern` is present, servers should return an error when setting the rule.
 Clients should ignore the `pattern` field if there is no `key` field.

+A client can check for the `related_event_match` condition being supported by testing for an existing `.m.rule.reply` in the default rules.

 ### A push rule for replies

 To enable notifications for replies without relying on the reply fallback, but